AD – This is a collaborative post but all thoughts are my own

 Visit the location of your favourite movie

 Unless that movie is set in like… prison… then this could be a great thing to do once lockdown is over and things are getting back to normal!
-My favourite movie is The Beach (well actually, my favourite movie is Coraline but I can’t go there) and I’d love to visit Thailand and see where The Beach was *sort of* filmed (they’ve closed the ACTUAL beach now due to too much tourism ruining it – boo).
+My favourite movie is The Beach (well actually, my favourite movie is Coraline but I can’t go there) and I’d love to visit the Phi Phi Islands in Thailand and see where The Beach was *sort of* filmed (they’ve closed the ACTUAL beach now due to too much tourism ruining it – boo).

 Lapland at Christmas